Nicca42/Ethereum/Projects/README.md

 #### [Xctly](Projects\Xctly)

-A subscription based media platform where creators are funded directly through their contents popularity.
-Getting rid of the thing that will be the literal death of web2, adds (oh and the whole destroy-souls-for-money mentality)
+A subscription based media platform where creators are paid directly through their content, and users can be paid for moderating content.

 ---